chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

 ### Pre Backup Configuration for s3 Backup

-In order to run the terraform scripts, the IAM users should have proper permissions.
-Going forward we will also discuss about the required permissions.
-You should have your  `secret access key` and `key id` or else you can regenerate a new access key.
+To run the terraform scripts, the IAM users should have proper permissions.
+Going forward, we will also discuss the required permissions.
+You should have your  `secret access key` and `key id`, or else you can regenerate a new access key.

 #### Permissions Required